David Lee: Helping You Catch Your Dreams Rather Than Chase Them

 So I have an entire year of blog topics already mapped out.
 I even wrote a blog post about planning a year’s worth of blog posts.

-Outside of business stuff, I want to lose the 15 pounds that I’ve gained back, take a family vacation and spend more time with my kids activities.
+Outside of business stuff, I want to lose the 15 pounds that I have gained back, take a family vacation and spend more time with my kids activities.

 What is your favorite quote and why?